KelvinHere/Yoga_Milestone_4/README.md

 This page gives the user a list of instructors, by default they are sorted by rating high to low.

 - **Functionality**
+- Instructors can be searched by name or partial name
 - Instructors can be sorted by Rating / Name / Number of lessons available
+- Sorting can be stacked with searching
 - The user can press the "Enter Studio" button to get more information about an instructor and a list of ther lessons to start / subscribe / buy
-    - With this page the user can filter **and** sort this particular instructors lessons
+    - With this "studio page" the user can filter, sort **and** query the passed instructors lessons
 - **Responsiveness**
 - On small screens the instructor card is vertically stacked with a small profile image
 - Larger screens the card is layed out horizontally with a larger profile image